 Don’t just follow the crowd, plan your waiting carefully.
 There is some suggestion that most people who are right-handed turn right by instinct, and so turning left may find you in the shorter queues, however I’m not too convinced how well this will work in practice!

 One great tip though is to take a moment to look who is in the queue before you join it.
 If you’ve got a line dominated by families and tourists, it’s undoubtedly going to take longer.
-If possible look for the queue with businessmen or professionals who will probably know what they are doing and will also be wanting to move on as smoothly as possible.
+If possible look for the queue with businessmen or professionals who will probably know what they are doing and will also be wanting to move on as quickly as possible.

 The Empty Water Bottle

 You see this one everywhere but it really is the best!
 Take an empty water bottle through security and then fill it up on the other side.
 Keeping hydrated on planes is important for your health and your skin, but waiting for those miserable little plastic cups of water just isn’t fun.
 This way you don’t have to pay through the nose for a drink at the airport and can keep hydrated on the plane.
 And yes, the newly popular stainless steel water bottles are allowed through as long as they are empty and you can prove so to security staff.

 Clear your cache before booking your tickets!

-Okay, so this isn’t an Airport hack but it is to do with travelling!
+Okay, so this isn’t an airport hack but it is to do with travelling!
 This has hit the news several times over the last few years but it really can work.
 Several travel websites and airline websites do track your behaviour through cookies.
 If it’s not the first time you’ve visited their site and looked at prices you may see higher prices than a first time visitor.
 Before you press that book button, try running the same quote in a browser you don’t normally use, or using one of the browser options such as “incognito” (Chrome) or it’s often called “private browsing”.
 If you don’t have these options, you can delete your cookies which will “tell” the website it’s your first time visiting.

 Book a lounge